 Sunset: Edwina always kept hope, rested on her Faith, and fought till the end.
 Even though she had forgotten names, faces, and events at times, she never forgot how to smile.
 But early Sunday morning, September 8, 2019 she smiled once again as the Lord greeted her and welcomed her horne.
 She entered into Glory with dignity and grace probably singing a song of Praise as she made her transition.
 She was at peace and surrounded by family and friends when the Angels escorted her home.
 She is preceded in death by her parents and sisters Lillie Jean, and Carol Lois, her brother James Weldon, and her grandsons Trey Dunson and Lonnie "Stump" Franklin, Jr. She leaves to cherish her memories her devoted life time partner and husband, Robert, her children, Cheryl, Rosalind and Bobby as well as a special young lady, Marva, her two younger brothers Arnold Laye and Ray Charles, along with her grandchildren, great-grandchildren, great-great grandchildren, nieces, nephews, cousins, the :Mt.
 Gilead Church family and a host of friends.

-To send flowers to EDWINA's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of EDWINA HICKS FORTE, please visit our floral store.